susconnor/AWS-CloudFormation-HomeLab/README.md

 ```
 ### Security Groups

-Next we will create [security groups](https://docs.aws.amazon.com/managedservices/latest/userguide/about-security-groups.html) for our two virtual machine.
+Next, we will create [security groups](https://docs.aws.amazon.com/managedservices/latest/userguide/about-security-groups.html) for our two virtual machines.
 Security Groups act as virtual firewalls for resources like EC2 instances, controlling inbound and outbound traffic.
 They allow you to define rules based on protocols, ports, and IP addresses, specifying which traffic is permitted.

 ```yaml